 Something might be happening?

-Working out early in the morning in the fasted state is more like adding a little extra icing on the cake to “round out” the cake.
-It’s not the ONLY reason I’m losing weight, but it has it’s benefits.
+Early morning workouts in the fasted state, for me, is more like adding a little extra icing on the cake to “round out” the cake.
+It’s not the ONLY reason I’m losing weight, but it has its benefits.

 Find the BEST time to workout for YOU.

 I realize that many in the supplement and the health industry will tell you that you MUST workout with some sort of pre-workout food or supplement.
-I get that and I used to fuel my workouts with all the must-haves and latest science myself.
-I mean, I used to sh*t myself during a run because of this advice, but their science told me that it’s 100% necessary, so I thought it was necessary.
 However, most of that science is backed by the same industries selling you the product.
-So, take what they say with a grain of salt.
+Take what they say with a grain of salt.
 Science has changed and that science affects their bottom line.

-NOTE: There are different schools of thought in the intermittent fasting world when it comes to fueling your workouts.
+Important Note: There are different schools of thought in the intermittent fasting world when it comes to fueling your workouts.
 Most opt for a completely fasted workout while others will “dirty” their fast and opt for a pre-workout supplement.
 That choice is yours and yours alone.
-Like I mentioned above, I took a pre-workout supplement in my early days of intermittent fasting and I still lost weight, but I dropped that supplement in an effort to break a weight loss plateau.
-I suggest, if you really need that supplement, to start your morning workouts with that supplement and slowly replace it with a cleaner option (black coffee or black tea).

-So, what if it’s not the time of day that worries you but the length of time that you have to remain in a fasted state after you finish your workout?
-I mean, I remain in the fasted state for about 6 hours after my morning workout.
-What if you don’t want to wait THAT long before you can open your eating window?
+What if it’s not the time of day that worries you but the length of time that you have to remain in a fasted state after you finish your workout?

 Early afternoon workouts: Right before your eating window opens.